Jump to Footer

 Timothy Morningstar

-An active voice teacher and clinician, he is a frequent adjudicator, clinician and guest speaker at vocal competitions, conferences and workshops throughout the United States.
-Mr. Morningstar has served on the music faculty of Patten College, San Francisco State University and California State University-Hayward, where he taught voice, major repertoire, vocal pedagogy, stage basics and directed the Opera Workshop.
-He was also the director of the opera program for Summer Song, a vocal workshop for young singers in the San Francisco Bay area.
+An active voice teacher and clinician, he is a frequent adjudicator, clinician and guest speaker at vocal competitions, conferences, and workshops throughout the United States.
+Mr. Morningstar has served on the music faculties of Patten College, University of Vermont, San Francisco State University, and California State University-East Bay.
+He was also the director of the Opera Program for Summer Song, a vocal workshop for young singers in the San Francisco Bay area.

 Back to top